British Academy of Management

-The British Academy of Management (BAM), founded in 1986, is a learned society dedicated to advancing the academic discipline of management in the United Kingdom.
+The British Academy of Management (BAM) is a British learned society dedicated to advancing the academic discipline of management in the United Kingdom.
 It is a member of the Academy of Social Sciences.

-The academy runs two peer-reviewed academic journals: the British Journal of Management and the International Journal of Management Reviews.
-The headquarters of the British Academy of Management is in London, United Kingdom.
+The academy runs two flagship peer-reviewed academic journals: the British Journal of Management and the International Journal of Management Reviews as well as an annual conference.
+Its headquarters are in London, United Kingdom.

 History

 Foundation

 The British Academy of Management was founded in 1986, exactly 50 years after the AoM was formed in Chicago.
 Sir Cary Cooper was its first President and Andrew Pettigrew was its first chairman.
 During the AoM conference in San Diego in 1985 they realize the lack of a multidisciplinary association in the UK and decided to establish BAM.

 The biggest challenges for this new organisation were to set up a constitution and to exercise good governance through a strong executive committee.
 The inaugural conference of BAM was at the University of Warwick in 1987.
 This was organised by Andrew Pettigrew.
 With over 200 delegates, the conference had an immediate success.